Kuadrant/authorino/docs/features.md

 We call _features_ of Authorino the different things one can do to enforce identity verification & authentication and authorization on requests against protected services.
 These can be a specific identity verification method based on a supported authentication protocol, or a method to fetch additional auth metadata in request-time, etc.

-Most features of Authorino relate to the different phases of the [Auth Pipeline](./architecture.md#the-auth-pipeline) and therefore are configured in the Authorino [`AuthConfig`](./architecture.md#the-authorino-authconfig-custom-resource-definition-crd).
+Most features of Authorino relate to the different phases of the [Auth Pipeline](./architecture.md#the-auth-pipeline-aka-enforcing-protection-in-request-time) and therefore are configured in the Authorino [`AuthConfig`](./architecture.md#the-authorino-authconfig-custom-resource-definition-crd).
 An _identity verification feature_ usually refers to a functionality of Authorino such as the [API key-based authentication](#api-key-identityapikey) implemented by Authorino, the [validation of JWTs/OIDC ID tokens](#openid-connect-oidc-jwtjose-verification-and-validation-identityoidc), and authentication based on [Kubernetes TokenReviews](#kubernetes-tokenreview-identitykubernetes).
-Analogously, [OPA](#open-policy-agent-opa-rego-policies-authorizationopa), [JSON pattern-matching](#json-pattern-matching-authorization-rules-authorizationjson) and [Kuberentes SubjectAccessReview](#kubernetes-subjectaccessreview-authorizationkubernetes) are examples of _authorization features_ of Authorino.
+Analogously, [OPA](#open-policy-agent-opa-rego-policies-authorizationopa), [JSON pattern-matching](#json-pattern-matching-authorization-rules-authorizationjson) and [Kubernetes SubjectAccessReview](#kubernetes-subjectaccessreview-authorizationkubernetes) are examples of _authorization features_ of Authorino.

-At a deeper level, a _feature_ can also be an additional funcionality within a bigger feature, usually applicable to the whole class the bigger feature belongs to.
+At a deeper level, a _feature_ can also be an additional functionality within a bigger feature, usually applicable to the whole class the bigger feature belongs to.
 For instance, the configuration of the location and key selector of [auth credentials](#extra-auth-credentials-credentials), available for all identity verification-related features.
 Other examples would be [_Identity extension_](#extra-identity-extension-extendedproperties) and [_Response wrappers_](#extra-response-wrappers-wrapper-and-wrapperkey).

 A full specification of all features of Authorino that can be configured in an `AuthConfig` can be found in the official [spec](../install/crd/authorino.kuadrant.io_authconfigs.yaml) of the custom resource definition.